csyork19/NBA-Analytics/README.md

 3. Execution examples
     - Run the command below and follow the instructions on screen:
     - `python driver.py`
+    - Once you have selected a player, run the command below:
     - `python player_stats.py`

 ### References